belli29/Booksters/README.md

 cursor issue .
 I decided to make it a list

-In the Stats page I had to put front end (JS) and back end in comunication in order to send the use choice and check in the DB What was the highest rated book.
+In the Stats page I had to put front end (JS) and back end (Python) in comunication in order to send user choice and check in the DB what was the highest rated book.
-Initially I have tried to just use simple call my flask method again.
+Initially I have tried to just call my flask method again.
 This was definetely not a good idea and I finally undestood I had to make Ajax requests instead.
 I solved the issue using Fetch API that allowed me to keep client and server side in comunication.
 In order to transfer the data I had to use JSON format and serialize/ parse methods in both languages.
+In order to deal with errors (author with no books) I have added a catch() function .

 ### Purpose